niru-sahu/SMART_AGRICULTURE_SYSTEM/README.md

 * Air vents open/close using a servo motor
 * Alerts are generated if an intruder is detected

-Such smart systems help reduce manual effort, improve crop health, and optimize water usage in modern agriculture ([RSIS International][1]).
+Such smart systems help reduce manual effort, improve crop health, and optimize water usage in modern agriculture .

 ---